How effective are face coverings in reducing transmission of COVID-19?: Introduction

 \section{Introduction}

 The COVID-19 pandemic has brought critically neglected areas of infection control onto the global stage \cite{dancer2020}.
 Most notably this includes the risk of airborne transmission and the strategies required to mitigate it \cite{morawska2020}.
-The prevailing view presupposes a binary classification between \emph{large} and \emph{small} droplets (also called aerosols), which respectively transmit disease via the \emph{droplet} and \emph{airborne} routes.
-This dichotomy originates in research conducted in the 1930s \cite{wells1934}, and underlies current measures for infection control.
-Arbitrary threshold diameters (typically \SIrange{5}{10}{\um}) are widely used to distinguish aerosols from large droplets, which have been critiqued by various authors \eg in \Refscite{tellier2009,asadi2019,vuorinen2020,bourouiba2020}.
-In any case, the size distribution of respiratory particles (and their resulting dynamical behaviour) is wide and continuous.

-Many outbreaks are suggestive of airborne transmission \cite{morawska2020,anderson2020}, aerosolised SARS-CoV-2 virus remains viable under laboratory conditions \cite{vandoremalen2020,fears2020}, viable virus has been cultured from the air surrounding sick patients \cite{lednicky2020}, and its predecessor SARS-CoV-1 is considered to have been transmitted by the airborne route \cite{morawska2020,li2005,xiao2017,yu2005,olsen2003}.
-Taken together these present a plausible case that the airborne route is significant in transmission of SARS-CoV-2 \cite{morawska2020,jayaweera2020,kampf2020,anderson2020,azimuddin2020,asadi2020}, although the transmission mechanism by air is complex and many questions remain including the typical viral load of airborne exhaled particles and the required infectious dose.
-However, absence of evidence is \emph{not} evidence of absence, and so a precautionary approach is justified to improve public safety \cite{dancer2020,morawska2020,prather2020,greenhalgh2020} similar to that employed to suppress transmission by large droplets or surface contamination where the evidence of transmission is also incomplete \cite{morawskaAirborneTime2020,kampf2020}.

-Use of face coverings in public spaces is mandatory or strongly encouraged around the world \cite{masks4allCountries,yougov2020}.
-Agencies like the Centers For Disease Control and Prevention recommend members of the public wear reusable fabric coverings \cite{cdc}, whereas disposable surgical masks are more common in East Asian countries such as China \cite{landi2020}.
-Widespread use of surgical masks will inevitably send enormous volumes of plastic waste into the environment, which can take decades (or even centuries) to degrade \cite{weinstein2016}; a central question is thus how do fabric coverings perform relative to surgical masks?
-The efficacy of both types of face coverings is controversial \cite{vincent2016,greenhalgh2020,delve2020}, largely because the gold standard of medical evidence is not available for their use; that being said, the current evidence is indicative that they reduce airborne spread \cite{greenhalgh2020,delve2020,howard2020}.
+The airborne route involves transmission of viral material through aerosols, and is the dominant transmission route for SARS-CoV-2 \cite{prather2020}.
+Respiratory aerosol \joshspeaks{particles} vary in diameter from $~\sim$\SIrange{0.1}{100}{\um} \cite{bar-on2020,pratherAirborne2020}.
+Given this broad size range, we can expect their potency as disease vectors and the effectiveness of interventions to be size-dependent.